Use this file to discover all available pages before exploring further.

 Use the s3 mv (“MoVe”) command to copy objects with a specified prefix from the source bucket to another destination bucket with a new prefix within your Object Storage cluster, then remove the objects at the origin:

-The --recursive option used in the command above keeps listing objects in the bucket under all available object keys until all have been listed.
+The --recursive parameter used in the command above keeps listing objects in the bucket under all available object keys until all have been listed.

 In this example, your Object Storage example-bucket contains three text files: lorem.txt, euismod.txt and litora.txt under the object key lorem-ipsum/.
 You need to move these objects to another-example-bucket under the prefix lorem-ipsum-mv/.Run: